At Sweeney Merrigan Law, we take pride in our achievements and settlements earned on behalf of clients.

 Settlement is a voluntary process whereby an insurance carrier offers compensation in the form of money in order to avoid a lengthy lawsuit or trial.
 Insurers consider the extent of injuries, pain and suffering, the amount of medical bills, any lost wages, and any permanency when making an offer to settle.
 Insurers will also consider the extent to which their insurer is at fault in the accident.

-Generally, it is not advisable to settle a personal injury case until a full recovery has been achieved.
+Generally, it is not advisable to settle a trial case until a full recovery has been achieved.
 After accepting a settlement offer, the case is closed and cannot be reopened should additional injuries be discovered, or the severity of injuries increase.

-After determining that a medical end result has been achieved and no more treatment is scheduled, Sweeney Merrigan Law will begin putting together a “settlement package” for the insurance carrier.
+After determining that a medical end result has been achieved and no more treatment is scheduled, Sweeney Merrigan Personal Injury Lawyers will begin putting together a “settlement package” for the insurance carrier.

 The decision to settle is the clientʼs decision alone – we will make recommendations – but our job is to educate you on the benefits and risks of accepting any offer.